react-native-google-signin/google-signin/README.md

 If you want to manage other data from your application (for example access user agenda or upload a file to drive) you need to request additional permissions.
 This can be accomplished by adding the necessary scopes when configuring the GoogleSignin instance.

 Please visit https://developers.google.com/identity/protocols/googlescopes or https://developers.google.com/oauthplayground/ for a list of available scopes.

+## Troubleshooting

+If you get a `SIGN_IN_REQUIRED` error code on Android from `signIn()`, make sure you've correctly setup the Google project including the SHA-1 of your debug and release keystores, and copied the new `google-services.json` in your project.

 ## Licence